 More on Our Sri Lanka Round Trip

-My post Sri Lanka West Coast from Colombo to Kalpitiya will begin our Sri Lanka route, starting from Colombo:
+My post Sri Lanka West Coast from Colombo to Kalpitiya will show you the beginning of our Sri Lanka road trip, starting from Colombo:

 Buddha statues in Colombo